-A Guide to Choosing the Right Group Insurance Plan for Your Company
+Group Health Insurance for Small Business: A Guide to Choosing the Right Plan Key Takeaways

 Key Takeaways

-• Group insurance comes in several distinct forms, including fully insured, level-funded, and self-insured plans, and each one represents a different relationship between the employer, employees, and risk.
+- Group health insurance comes in several distinct forms, including fully insured, level-funded, and self-insured plans, and each one represents a different relationship between the employer, employees, and risk.

-• The right group benefits strategy depends on factors like company size, workforce demographics, geographic footprint, and budget predictability requirements.
+- The right group health insurance strategy for your small business depends on factors like company size, workforce demographics, geographic footprint, and budget predictability requirements.

-• Cost control is one of the most urgent concerns for employers evaluating their benefits options.
+- Cost control is one of the most urgent concerns for employers evaluating their group health insurance options.

-• ICHRA is a defined-contribution alternative that can be used alongside or instead of a traditional group plan, giving employers a fixed budget and employees the freedom to choose their own individual coverage.
+- ICHRA is a defined-contribution alternative that can be used alongside or instead of a traditional group plan.

-Choosing the right group insurance for your company is one of the most consequential decisions you will make as an employer.
-Health benefits directly affect your ability to hire and retain great people, your operating budget, and your employees’ financial security.
-Yet for most business owners, the path from “we need to offer coverage” to “here is the plan we’re going with” is filled with unfamiliar terminology, competing options, and trade-offs that are not always clearly explained.
+Choosing the right group health insurance plan for your company is one of the most consequential decisions you will make as an employer.
+Group health insurance directly affects your ability to hire and retain great people, your operating budget, and your employees’ financial security.
+Yet for most small business owners, the path from “we need to offer coverage” to “here is the plan we’re going with” is filled with unfamiliar terminology, competing options, and trade-offs that are not always clearly explained.

-What Is Group Insurance, and Why Does It Matter?
+What Is Group Health Insurance, and Why Does It Matter for Small Businesses?

-Beyond compliance obligations for larger companies, offering strong group benefits is one of the most effective tools available for attracting and keeping talented employees.
-A SHRM survey found that health benefits remain the most valued benefit among workers, ranking above retirement plans, paid leave, and flexible scheduling.
-A significant portion of the country relies on employers to make smart, sustainable benefits decisions and when a company’s benefits package falls short, employees notice, and they often look elsewhere.
+Beyond compliance obligations for larger companies, offering strong group health insurance benefits is one of the most effective tools available for attracting and keeping talented employees.
+A significant portion of the country relies on employers (including small businesses) to make smart, sustainable benefits decisions.
+When a company’s benefits package falls short, employees notice, and they often look elsewhere.

-Not all group plans work the same way.
+Not all group health insurance plans work the same way.
 Understanding the differences between plan structures is essential before you can make an informed choice for your business.

 Fully Insured Plans

 The trade-off is that the employer has limited visibility into how claims are performing and virtually no leverage when it comes time for renewal.
 If premiums increase at renewal, the employer absorbs that cost or passes it on to employees through higher payroll deductions.
-For many smaller businesses, this cycle of unpredictable renewal hikes is one of the most frustrating aspects of managing group benefits.
+For many small businesses, this cycle of unpredictable renewal hikes is one of the most frustrating aspects of managing group health insurance.

 Who are Fully Insured Plans Best For?

-These tend to work best for smaller companies that prioritize simplicity and predictability, do not have the administrative bandwidth to manage a more complex plan structure, and want to keep benefits management as hands-off as possible.
+These tend to work best for smaller companies that do not have the administrative bandwidth to manage a more complex plan structure and want to keep benefits management as hands-off as possible.

 Level-Funded Plans